final3blindside/personal-blog/_posts/2023-01-13-Late-For-Lab-Class.md

 Mine wasn't broken, thanks to the durability it has achieved through my past million failures.

-This was my one million first mistake.
+This was my one million and first mistake.
 How many more do I have to make?